 - Transfer all files in drive D to other partition.
 (D drive means the partition next to C drive)

 - Press Windows and X together on the keyboard and click Disk Management from the list.

-- Right click drive D: and select Delete Volume, then its disk space will be converted to Unallocated.
+- Right click D: and select Delete Volume, then its disk space will be converted to Unallocated.

 - Virtual Mode - all operations will be listed as pending for preview, real disk partitions won't be changed until click Apply to confirm.

-- Cancel-at-well - if you applied incorrect operations, it doesn't matter, you can cancel the ongoing operations without causing damage.
+- Cancel-at-well - if you applied incorrect operations, it doesn't matter, you can cancel the ongoing operations without damaging partitions.

-- 1-Second Rollback - if anything goes wrong while resizing partition, it automatically reverts server to original status in a flash.
-If it happens, your server could back online rapidly without modification.
+- 1-Second Rollback - if any error is detected while resizing partition, it automatically reverts server to original status in a flash.

-- It is also 30% to 300% faster because of the advanced file-moving algorithm, it is helpful if there are large amount of files in your server.
+- 30% to 300% faster because of the advanced file-moving algorithm, it is helpful if there are large amount of files in your server.

 - Click Apply on top left to execute.
 (Any operations before this step only work in virtual mode.)

-Increase C drive space in VMware/Hyper-V/RAID
+3. Increase C drive space in VMware/Hyper-V/RAID